Stuck for galley kitchen ideas? You've come to the right place for inspiration for this challenging layout type.

-However, as our stylish galley kitchen design ideas will demonstrate, having a small kitchen doesn't have to mean making style sacrifices.
+Our stylish galley kitchen ideas will show you that having a small kitchen doesn't have to mean making style sacrifices.
 Covering everything from small kitchen storage solutions and tips on making your space seem larger and lighter, to incorporating interiors trends and injecting personality, you'll be well equipped to embark on an overhaul of your of small (but mighty) galley kitchen.

 Find out everything you need to know about planning, designing and costing a kitchen (of any size) in our ultimate guide.

 1. Make easy updates to your existing galley kitchen

 Whether you're a renter looking to make landlord-friendly alterations, or a homeowner seeking affordable solutions for a tired galley kitchen, creating the kitchen of your dreams could be as simple as a lick of paint.

 From bright, happiness-inducing shades, to moody and atmospheric interiors, painting is the easiest way to incorporate trends.
 Don't let the idea of DIYing put you off, either, as our handy guide to painting kitchen cabinets will talk you through the steps.

 We love the millennial feel of this pop of pink in the kitchen, especially when paired with a statement piece of monochrome artwork.

 Looking for space-stretching galley kitchen design ideas?
 Creating a focal point at the end of a galley kitchen is a powerful design tool that draws the eye, making a small space feel longer and larger.

 This trick is particularly effective if you're fortunate enough to have windows at the end of your galley kitchen, as natural light is also helpful in creating the illusion of space.
 Pair with white and light wood kitchen furniture – we love the Tatton White Kitchen from Magnet – for a spacious and contemporary finish.